Skip to content

 Add more white space all around.
 Set your line width to 75 or so characters.
 If it’s at 100 or 120 characters, that’s too hard to read.

 Break up long paragraphs.
-Start a new paragraph after five lines max.
+At a minimum, start a new paragraph every five lines.

 These measures will expand your draft and make it far easier to scan and read.

 Is your draft a wall of text, unrelieved by any visuals?
-This is a golden opportunity to make it more appealing and longer at the same time.
+You can make it more appealing and longer at the same time.

-Can you think of an infographic that sums up the whole point of the paper in one illustration?
+Can you think of an infographic that sums up the whole paper in one visual?

 Can you simply reuse slices of the cover graphic as visuals inside?

-Can you find some inexpensive stock photos to sprinkle throughout?
+Can you sprinkle some inexpensive stock photos throughout?

-Can you use any screen shots from your software?
+Can you use any screen snaps from your software?

-Following some or all of these tips will make your white paper longer and far more effective as well.
+Following some or all of these tips will make your white paper longer and more effective as well.
+Good luck!

 white paper so long it falls over